apache/metron/metron-platform/metron-management/README.md

 [Stellar]>>> #   1475022938.661      0 127.0.0.1 NONE/400 3500 GET www.google.com - NONE/- text/html
-[Stellar]>>> # Note that flimflammadeupdomain.com and www.google.com did not resolve to IPs [Stellar]>>> # We can load up these messages from disk into a list of messages [Stellar]>>> messages := FILE_GET_LIST( '/var/log/squid/access.log') 30943 [Thread-1] INFO  o.r.Reflections - Reflections took 29317 ms to scan 22 urls, producing 17906 keys and 121560 values 31169 [Thread-1] INFO  o.a.m.c.d.FunctionResolverSingleton - Found 97 Stellar Functions...
+[Stellar]>>> # Note that flimflammadeupdomain.com and www.google.com did not resolve to IPs [Stellar]>>> # We can load up these messages from disk into a list of messages [Stellar]>>> messages := LOCAL_READ_LINES( '/var/log/squid/access.log') 27687 [Thread-1] INFO  o.r.Reflections - Reflections took 26542 ms to scan 22 urls, producing 17906 keys and 121560 values 27837 [Thread-1] INFO  o.a.m.c.d.FunctionResolverSingleton - Found 97 Stellar Functions...
 Functions loaded, you may refer to functions now...
 [Stellar]>>> # and evaluate the messages against our grok statement [Stellar]>>> GROK_EVAL(squid_grok_orig, messages)